I Never Need to Spend Money at the Salon Again Thanks to These Nail Stickers

-This is the first of our new weekly series called Test Drive, where our team of beauty experts demystify products and tools, as well as explore new techniques IRL.
+This is part of our weekly series Test Drive, where our team of beauty experts demystify products and tools, and explore new techniques IRL.

 Like many others, I’ve been spending most of my time at home over the last couple of weeks.
 Working from home definitely has its perks, one of them being more free time now that I don’t have to commute into the city every day.
 I probably could have been spending that time cleaning and organizing my apartment, but instead, I tasked myself with mastering salon-quality manicures at home.

 After seeing more and more nail stickers that each look like salon-quality manicures, I decided to give them a try.
-Nail stickers come in many forms: some are strips made of actual polish while others are press-on nails that require glue to bind to your natural nail.
+Nail stickers come in many forms: some are strips made of actual polish, and others are press-on nails that require glue to bind to your natural nail.
 There are even stickers that are meant to be stuck on top of nail polish.

-“The technology and look of press-ons and stickers has dramatically improved over the last decade,” says nail artist Madeline Poole.
-“You can now find options with a natural curvature, an interesting design or chic plain color, as well as an array of trendy tip shapes like squareletto (a hybrid of a stiletto and square nail) or almond.”
+“The technology and look of press-ons and stickers have dramatically improved over the last decade,” says nail artist Madeline Poole.
+“You can now find options with a natural curvature, an interesting design or chic, plain color, as well as an array of trendy tip shapes like squareletto (a hybrid of a stiletto and square nail) or almond.”

 Here are five stick-on nail polish options to perfect your at-home manicure once and for all!
 No more sitting and waiting an hour for your nails to fully dry.